Ancient Egyptian funerary practices: The study of ancient Egyptian mummies today

 In addition to sources by ancient writers and modern scientists, a better understanding of the Ancient Egyptian mummification process is promoted through the study of mummies.
 The majority of what is known to be true about the mummification process is based on the writing of early historians who carefully recorded the processes—one of whom was Herodotus.
 Now, modern day archaeologists are using the writings of early historians as a basis for their study.
 The advancement of new technology including x-rays has allowed for the analysis of mummies without destroying the elaborate outer wrappings of the body.
 In addition to the use of x-rays, autopsies are also being performed in order to gain a better understanding of the diseases suffered by Ancient Egyptians as well as the treatments used for these diseases.
 A pregnant mummy sheds light on pregnancy complications and prenatal care and treatments.
 In learning their age of death, experts are able to create a timeline of the dates regarding the ruling of Egyptian kings.
 In looking at the bones of the mummified bodies, experts get a better idea of the average height and life span.
 Studying Ancient Egyptian Mummies, archaeologists are able to learn about the past.

+Chemical analysis has continually produced new insights on the composition of embalming mixtures.
+Ingredients for the "recipe" was not mentioned in any Egyption text, and only very fragmentarily mentioned by later Greek and Roman sources.
+Since the 1970s, chemists have tested the composition of mummies and bandages to figure out the various oils, waxes, and herbs used.
+In 2019, a 26th Dynasty embalming workshop was unearthed at Saqqara.
+A number of clay beakers and bowls were found inscribed with instructions for use (e.g. "to put on the head") or the name of the substances (e.g. "sefet").
+A 2022 paper reports the chemical composition of their contents, noting that a number of embalming materials come from trade outside of Egypt.
+In 2023, similar tests were performed on 18th Dynasty canopic jar balm residues.